-ANTIHISTAMINES: BROMPHENIRAMINE and DIPHENHYDRAMINE (Benedryl) are common antihistamines found in cough/cold/allergy medications.
+Antihistamines: BROMPHENIRAMINE and DIPHENHYDRAMINE (Benadryl) are common antihistamines found in cough/cold/allergy medications.
 They help with sneezing, itchy eyes, runny noses, but they also tend to make you drowsy.
 If you want to be alert, look for a non-drowsy antihistamine such as LORATIDINE (Claritin) or CEFTIRIZINE (Zyrtec).

-DECONGESTANTS: Designed to relieve stuffed-up noses.
+Decongestants: Designed to relieve stuffed-up noses.
 PSEUDOEPHEDRINE (Sudafed) is the most common decongestant in OTC medications.
 Be aware that the popular decongestant pseudoephedrine is now federally regulated, because it can also be used as a raw ingredient in methamphetamine.
 Identification is now required to buy pseudoephedrine products in the U.S., and in some states there are further restrictions.
 This is available OTC, but you need to ask for it at the pharmacy counter.
 Pseudoephedrine can keep you awake, so be careful taking it near bedtime.
-There are many “pseudoephedrine-free” decongestants, such as PHENYLEPHEDRINE, that are also available, but are not as effective as pseudoephrine.
+There are many “pseudoephedrine-free” decongestants, such as PHENYLEPHEDRINE, that are also available, but are not as effective as pseudoephedrine.
 OXYMETAZOLINE (Afrin) is a decongestant that comes in an OTC nasal spray.
-It also relieves nasal congestion, but can not be used for more that 3 days.
+It also relieves nasal congestion, but cannot be used for more than 3 days.

-FEVER/PAIN REDUCERS: ACETAMINOPHEN (Tylenol) and IBUPROFEN (Advil or Motrin) can reduce fever and aches associated with colds and flu.
-ASPIRIN can also reduced fever/pain but is not recommended for patients under 18 due to a potential complication called Reyes syndrome.
+Fever/Pain Relievers: ACETAMINOPHEN (Tylenol) and IBUPROFEN (Advil or Motrin) can reduce fever and aches associated with colds and flu.
+ASPIRIN can also reduced fever/pain but is not recommended for patients under 18 due to a potential complication called Reye's Syndrome.